DanielleDaly/portfolio-project-4/README.md

 ### Install Django and supporting libraries

 - Gunicorn is the server that I used to run Django on Heroku.
-- I entered the following command in the terminal to install gunocorn: pip3 install 'django<4' gunicorn
+- I entered the following command in the terminal to install gunicorn: pip3 install 'django<4' gunicorn
 - I installed the supporting libraries using: pip3 install dj_database_url==0.5.0 psycopg2
 - I installed the libraries needed to run cloudinary using: pip3 install dj3-cloudinary-storage
 - I created a requirements.txt file using: pip3 freeze —local > requirements.txt